BrighterCommand/Brighter/docs/adr/0010-brighter-semantic-conventions.md

 Because we allow you to inject RequestContext on a call to the Command Processor you can use this to add additional attributes to the span.
 Any RequestContext.Bag entries that start with "paramore.brighter.spancontext." will be added to the span as attributes.
 Baggage is an alternative here, but we won't automatically add baggage as attributes to your span.

 We should check Activity.IsAllDataRequested and only add the attributes if it is.
+We should enable granular control of which attributes if all data is requested.
 This is because adding attributes to a span can be expensive.
 See [this doc](https://github.com/open-telemetry/opentelemetry-dotnet/blob/main/docs/trace/README.md).

 #### Command Processor Events